Marahmusleh/taskmaster/README.md

 Add Espresso to your application, and use it to test basic functionality of the main components of your application.
 For example:

 * assert that important UI elements are displayed on the page
-* tap on a task, and assert that the resulting activity displays the name of that task
+* tap on a taskOrg, and assert that the resulting activity displays the name of that taskOrg
 * edit the user’s username, and assert that it says the correct thing on the homepage

  ![image description](screenshots/Tests.png)